Al3x77777/EncDec/README.md

 ## Simple Encoding/Decoding Application.
-Created In Sketchware.

-• 3 Encodings:
+• Created In Sketchware.
+There Are 3 Encodings:

 • Base64 (Default), HEX, Binary.